israelias/resume-ux/README.md

 - Parent categories and child-section sub-categories establish a grouping, order and hierarchy to synergistically support the narrative objective of the owner and the task-oriented desires of the user.
   - Section tabs and sub-section content are grouped in order of importance and in order of relevant adjacent elements.
-  - High priority items established at [stategy level](#10-strategy) are the first batch of information and CTAs to appear in both the *top-down* and the *left-right* sequence.
+  - High priority items established at [strategy level](#10-strategy) are the first batch of information and CTAs to appear in both the *top-down* and the *left-right* sequence.
   - Navigation elements *move from top to bottom in order of priority* while content moves from left to right in order of per-section call-to-action.

 ##### Singularity of Feature